bp094p21/cosc2804-2150-assignment-1-team-23-ps2-cosc2804/diary/lachlan/DEVDIARY.md

     * Implemented the terrain scanning program and the biome-to-theme program into the main repository, constructing them in a way that will allow module access by any other file.
     * Added T-intersections to the roads file to allow for more flexibility in road generation.
     * Downloaded and tested Kali Linux using VirtualBox.
-    * Completed roof and wall structure for house generation, blocks can be substituted in and out per theme, and designs are randomised.
+    * Completed roof and wall structure for house generation, blocks can be substituted in and out per theme, and designs are randomised and account for each others dimensions (roof builds according to dimensions of walls) to fit criteria.
+    * Used Kali Linux through VirtualBox to capture TCP packets being communicated between Kali Linux and Windows on the same machine (this was done using wireshark).

 **Week 3**